e-ian/multi-env-pipeline-azure-devOps/README.md

 - Azure subscription
 - Azure Container Registry
 - Azure Key Vault

+NB: Part of the infrastructure configuration can be done by running the script `init-infrastructure.sh` to configure the infrastructure and the script `create-devops-resources.sh` to create the needed resources.
+You can also use the Azure portal to configure and create these resources.

 ### 3. Pipeline Environments
 Configure environments in Azure DevOps: